HeflerDev/Friendly-Lollypop/README.md

 #### Combat

 - If you are near an enemy, use SPACE to attack him.
-The confirmation of the attack will make the enemy blink WHITE.
+The confirmation of the attack will make the enemy blink WHITE. <br>
 ![](gifs/attack.gif)

 - When your turn ends it's the enemy time to make a move.
 If he gets close enough it will attack you. <br>